 The Oldest House in Santa Fe

-15 Best Things To Do In Santa Fe, New Mexico
+17 Best Things To Do In Santa Fe, New Mexico Not To Miss

-Santa Fe is best known as a place where artists flock to, stunning landscapes, and fabulous cuisine made with its famous hatch chile peppers.
-Santa Fe attractions are a gem to experience with an intriguing history and diverse culture.
-Keep reading and find out the best things to do in Santa Fe, New Mexico!
+When visiting Santa Fe, you’ll see a place where art thrives, with stunning landscapes, and fabulous cuisine made with its famous hatch chile peppers.
+Combined with a diverse culture and striking architecture, you’ll find several fun things to do in Santa Fe for a memorable trip.

-The city is also home to about 300 days of sunshine each year that makes it very appealing to visit.
+Home to about 300 days of sunshine each year, it is a very appealing destination no matter when you visit.

-Burro Alley was where all the burros would park to unload cargo in the 19th century and one of the best things to do in Santa Fe
+An art mural of a burro in Burro Alley, where all the burros would park to unload cargo in the 19th century and one of the best things to do in Santa Fe.

-And if you plan to spend time visiting other areas of New Mexico, explore:
+Planning to spend time visiting other areas of New Mexico?

 Best Things To Do In Santa Fe